We have compiled a list of frequently asked questions which we hope you will find useful.

 How selective is Guildford High School?

 Guildford High School is an academically selective school and the results of our entrance assessment are an important factor when we make offers of places.
 However, we are always looking for innate potential and the ability to learn, rather than simply assessing what a pupil has already been taught.
-In every year group there are pupils who are academically exceptional but the vast majority of pupils are simply bright, enthusiastic girls learners who seize the opportunities they are offered.
+In every year group there are pupils who are academically exceptional but the vast majority of pupils are simply bright, enthusiastic girls who seize the opportunities they are offered.
 You can find out more about the admissions process here.

 Is any financial assistance available?